aguinane/blog/content/posts/2010/baden/index.md

 ---
+categories:
+- Travel
-date: "2010-07-03"
+date: '2010-07-03'
+featured_image: posts/2010/baden/clocktower.jpg
 slug: baden
+tags:
+- Baden
+- Switzerland
 title: Baden
-categories: ["Travel"]
-tags: [Baden, Switzerland]
-featured_image: clocktower.jpg
 ---

 So after work on Friday I thought I would see what the closest town (Baden) is like.